openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 63: Parameter   no.   63

 Output Switch selection
-Set value means the type of the device that is connected to the on/off output.
-The  device  type  can  be  normally  open (NO) or normally close (NC).

-Available config. parameters (data type is 1 Byte DEC):
+<p&gtSet value means the type of the device that is connected to the on/off output.
+The  device  type  can  be  normally  open (NO) or normally close (NC). </p&gt <p&gtAvailable config. parameters (data type is 1 Byte DEC):</p&gt <ul&gt<li&gtdefault value 0</li&gt <li&gt0 - When system is turned off the output is 0 V.</li&gt <li&gt1 - When system is turned off the output is 230 V.</li&gt </ul&gt

-  * default value 0
-  * 0 - When system is turned off the output is 0 V.
-  * 1 - When system is turned off the output is 230 V.
 The following option values may be configured -:

 | Value  | Description |